How to Spot a Phishing Email – Useful Tips

 • Running a virus scan

-If you’ve clicked on a phishing link, run a comprehensive virus scan on your device immediately.
+If you’ve clicked on a malicious link, run a comprehensive virus scan on your device immediately.
 This can help detect and remove any malware that may have been installed.

 • Changing passwords and monitoring accounts

-Change the passwords for your online accounts, especially if you have entered any other login credentials, after clicking on the link.
+Immediately change the passwords for all affected online accounts if you have fallen for an attack, especially if you have entered any other login credentials, after clicking.
 Ensure you use strong, unique passwords for each account.

 • Monitor accounts for suspicious activity

 Regularly monitor your financial accounts, email, and other sensitive accounts for any suspicious activity.
-Look for unauthorized transactions or changes in your account settings and report any anomalies to your service providers immediately.
+Look for unauthorized transactions or changes in your profile settings and report any anomalies to your service providers immediately.

-By following these steps, you can minimize the risk and impact of phishing attacks, protecting both your personal data and your digital security.
+By following these steps, you can minimize the risk and impact of an attacks, safeguarding both your personal data and your digital self.

 To Wrap Up